Understanding What Paper Can And Can't Be Recycled

 3. Cardboard

 It’s worth noting that not all cardboard is suitable for recycling, such as wax-coated cardboard or those contaminated with food or grease.
-Be sure to check with your local recycling centre for their guidelines.
+Be sure to check with your local recycling center for their guidelines.

-key Takeaway: Knowing the types of paper that can be recycled is essential to ensure the success of the recycling process.
+Knowing the types of paper that can be recycled is essential to ensure the success of the recycling process.
 Office paper, newspaper, and cardboard are examples of paper that can be recycled.

 Factors That Affect Paper Recyclability

-1. Fiber Type:
+1. Fiber Type

 cardboard

-2. Coatings and Finishes:
+2. Coatings and Finishes

-3. Ink and Colorants:
+3. Ink and Colorants

 ink and colour

-4. Contamination:
+4. Contamination

 How to Prepare Paper for Recycling